inoxio/ansible-role-proxmox-vms/README.md

                  Encrypting is done by the following command on the terminal:
                  `ansible-vault encrypt_string --vault-id <path_to_the_password_file> '<password>' --name '<variable_name>'`
                  Example: `ansible-vault encrypt_string --vault-id ~/.ansible.secret 'some_password' --name 'api_password'`
         * `api_user`: Specifies the user-name for the Proxmox login.
+If you use Linux Pluggable Authentication Modules (PAM), you have to add @PAM to the username.
         * `api_password`: Specifies the password of a user for Proxmox login.
         * `api_host`: Specifies the host name or ip of the Proxmox server.
     * `vms`: Lists all virtual machines to be installed.
 When some variables are not stated, the default values will be taken (see defaults in defaults/main.yml).
         * `<vm_name>`: Specifies the name of the VM.
             * `node`: Specifies the name of the node on the Proxmox server.
-Under the node the VM will be installed.
+Below the node the VM will be installed.
             * `ubuntu_distribution`: Specifies the ubuntu distribution which will be installed on the VM.
 See deployments in defaults/main.yml.
             * `locale`: Locale is a set of parameters that defines the user's language.
             * `root_password`: Specifies the root password of the VM.